-Barley - Scald (Rhynchosporium commune syn.
-Rhynchosporium secalis) (BASF, Sumitomo, Syngenta, FMC)
+Barley - Scald (Rhynchosporium secalis syn.
+Rhynchosporium commune) (BASF, Sumitomo, Syngenta, FMC)

-In 2023, full sensitivity was observed for the following countries: Denmark, Germany, France, Hungary, the Netherlands and Romania.
-Single isolates showing slightly decreased sensitivity were observed and the mutation sdh C-N85S was detected again in samples originating from Spain.
+In 2024, full sensitivity was observed for the following countries: Germany, France, Hungary, Ireland, Slovakia, Romania and the United Kingdom.
+Single isolates showing slightly decreased sensitivity were observed and the mutation sdh C-N85S was detected again in samples originating from Spain and for the first time in Czech Republic.